Tennessee woman runs for office after state's abortion ban puts her life at risk

 "It is impossible to just lay out a simple law or a blanket law, saying this is what it is, because it doesn't apply to everybody, but they think it does because they have no idea," she added.

-Phillips, who's running as a Democrat in a district where the incumbent delegate ran unopposed, says she hopes to inspire other women to run.
+Phillips, who's running as a Democrat in a district where the incumbent representative ran unopposed, says she hopes to inspire other women to run.

 "Take a stand because ... now is the time people are watching and they want people like me and you to run for office," she added.